Hash Table¶

 Use Cases¶

 The main use cases for the hash table are Join and Aggregation operators.
+It is also used by RowNumber, TopNRowNumber, and MarkDistinct operators.

 The HashBuild operator builds the hash table to store unique values of the join keys found on the build side of the join.
 The HashProbe operator looks up entries in the hash table using join keys from the probe side.
 The HashProbe operator does not insert new entries into the hash table and never triggers a resize.
 The pointers in the hash table refer to rows in a RowContainer that store individual rows for the build side of the join.